cdhunt/bob/readme.md

 ```

 :warning: Please don't pay much attention to the names of things.
-This is not meant to be an example of a well-formed modules.
+This is not meant to be an example of a well-formed module.
 You probably won't win any scripting games by copying the structure of this module.